TomaszOrda/advent-of-code-2023/README.md

 Data for each task can be accessed through the site.

+All solutions but two run under a second on my machine.
+Day 23 part 2 completes in under 4 seconds, and Day 25 uses a custom heuristic, which may or may not be fast enough.
+I opted for a heuristic because I did not want to copy code from Wikipedia — which in non-challenge scenario would be the sane thing to do.

 50/50⭐

 |            | 日 | 月 | 火 | 水 | 木 | 金 | 土 |